View original document

 all of our problems or for special conditions that may be retarding private

-employment and investment.
 Everything should be done to bring about a prompt

-solution of these problems.
-In the meantime, I can see no practical alternative except to sustain purchasing power through public employment until
+tive except to sustain purchasing power through public employment until

-private earployment substantially increases.
+private employment substantially Increases.

 The viewpoint which I have outlined relative to the need for government

 many of the bankers and large business interests of the country today.
-Most

 - 4 -